jasminechowdhury/jasminechowdhury.github.io/_posts/What is Generative AI & Agentic AI? + their differences and their impact.md

 Agentic AI is a machine-learning model that autonomously performs tasks and decision with limited or none human intervention.
 This is essentially an AI version of a personal assistant.

 ## Example of Agentic AI
-To understand Agentic AI better, this is essentially asking an AI agent to fully act on the users' behalf.
-Whilst there are no public chatbots that can currently fully act on the user's behalf, The image below shows how this would work if users' had access to this sort of AI right now:
+To understand Agentic AI better, this is peformed by asking an AI agent to fully act on the users' behalf.
+Whilst there are no public chatbots that can currently fully act on the users' behalf, The image below shows how this would work if users' had access to this sort of AI right now:

 **Figure 3: Agentic AI in action**
 ![Generative AI in action](/assets/images/agentic-ai-in-action.png)